Skip to main content

 • Understand the behaviours that the University considers to be academic integrity breaches.

 • Provide clear information and advice to students about their responsibilities, relevant university policies and procedures.
+Remind new students to complete the Academic Honesty Education Module.

 • Promote good practice and education on academic honesty in all units of study and award courses.